-B1 - To preserve a thriving village with an appropriate business infrastructure supported by the larger towns of Redruth and Camborne.
+B1 - To preserve a thriving village with an appropriate business infrastructure supported by the larger towns of Redruth and Cambourne.

-- Retain, protect and promote existing premises and businesses within the Parish and enhance the prospects for full time employment. - Support new retail or workspace of an appropriate scale and nature providing that it fulfils the needs of the Parish either for goods, services or employment. - Recognise the importance of tourism to local business, providing better wages and a longer season and ensure any new development enhances rather than detracts from the character, attractiveness and history of the Parish. - Ensure high environmental and sustainability standards and provide or improve access to technological services, such as mobile and broadband connections and electric vehicle charging points
+- Retain, protect and promote existing premises and businesses within the Parish. - Support new retail or workspace of an appropriate scale and nature providing that it fulfils the needs of the Parish either for goods, services or employment. - Recognise the importance of tourism to local business and ensure any new development enhances rather than detracts from the character, attractiveness and history of the Parish. - Ensure high environmental and sustainability standards and provide or improve access to technological services, such as mobile and broadband connections and electric vehicle charging points